 The site has been identified within the Critical Drainage Area (CDA_001 Twickenham) and there is a risk of surface water runoff to flow through the northern and western parts of the site.
-The development of the site should incorporate sustainable drainage features into the landscape strategy, recognising the potential for these features to offer heritage benefits, together with recreational and habitat functions alongside drainage.
+The development of the site should incorporate sustainable drainage features into the landscape strategy, recognising the potential for these features to offer both recreational and habitat functions alongside drainage.

-The potential to build a swale along the northern boundary of the Park including by partially or fully removing the Whitton Brook from its culvert beneath the site should be fully explored.
-There is also the potential to provide a detention basin in the north-east corner of the site (broadly in the location of the historic lake) wherein surface water from the surrounding areas could be stored during heavy rainfall events to reduce the risk of surface water flooding.
-Any approach to managing surface water flood risk should have regard to areas outside of the site, including those properties located immediately to the north of the site, and the opportunities that may exist to minimise any future risk of surface water flooding.
+There is an opportunity to build a swale along the northern boundary of the Park including by partially or fully removing the Whitton Brook from its culvert beneath the site, and a detention basin in the north-east corner of the site (broadly in the location of the historic lake) wherein surface water from the surrounding areas could be stored during heavy rainfall events to reduce the risk of surface water flooding.
 Further consideration should be given to the feasibility of discharging the attenuated runoff from the site into the Duke of Northumberland's River.
-However, the drainage solutions for the site should be informed by the Council's Surface Water Management Plan, as well as by discussions with the Council as Local Lead Flood Authority and the Environment Agency, to assess what the most suitable proposals are at the planning application stage.